onurpe/astro-paper/src/content/blog/troubleshooting-your-herbs-common-issues-and-solutions.md

 * Bug Infestation in Progress

 It's disappointing to discover that your herbs are being eaten by bugs.
-If this happens, isolate the plant and try a soap spray made with mild liquid soap (like Dr. Bronner's) and water.
+If this happens, isolate the plant and try a soap spray made with mild liquid soap and water.
 Spray in the evening when the plant isn't in full sunlight, as applying the spray when the plant is exposed to sunlight can cause it to dry out.